ItayVazana1/Task_Management_Appliction/docs/Project_TODO.md

-# Project TODO — Tasks Management Application (Java, MVVM, Derby, Swing + FlatLaf)
+# Project TODO — Tasks Management Application (Java, MVVM, Derby, Swing)

-> Scope: Build a stand-alone desktop app in Java 24 using Swing (with FlatLaf), strict MVVM, DAO with embedded Apache Derby, and the required design patterns.
+> Scope: Build a stand-alone desktop app in Java 24 using Swing, strict MVVM, DAO with embedded Apache Derby, and the required design patterns.
 > Deliver executable JAR, ZIP, and PDF per course rules.

----

 Legend
 - ☐ = To do